[Feature] Kosmos-2558: Russia's killer satellite that could trigger Article 5

 But Nato's limited capabilities, as well as the catastrophic collateral damage of space warfare, would complicate its response.

 The US is the only Nato ally with anti-satellite systems, first developed in the Cold War.
-It also has the most advanced signals-interception spy satellites, in a high orbit of 36,000km above the earth.
+It also has the most advanced signals-interception spy satellites, in a high orbit 36,000km above the earth.

 But Russia is miles ahead in terms of modern, operational counter-satellite capabilities, according to open source information analysed by the Secure World Foundation, a Washington-based think-tank.